Time Dependent Saddle Node Bifurcation: Breaking Time and the Point of No Return in a Non-Autonomous Model of Critical Transitions: Discussion

-The importance of the relation $t^{*}>\hat{t}$ is that it reveals that for a changing environment which has just undergone a fundamental change, there remains an interval of time $(\hat{t},t^{*})$ during which the system can be saved from reaching the asymptotically different state if the changes to the environment are rapidly reversed.
+With the help of the pullback attractors, we are able to identify the breaking time $\hat{\tau}$ and the point of no return $\tau^*$ in the dynamical saddle-node bifurcations, which is the counterpart of saddle node ghost effect in the autonomous dynamical system.
+The importance of the relation $\tau^{*}>\hat{\tau}$ is that for a changing environment which has just undergone a fundamental change, there remains an interval of time $(\hat{\tau},\tau^{*})$ during which the system can be saved from asymptotically reaching the different state if the changes to the environment are rapidly reversed.
 In other words, as long as the point of no return has not yet been reached, the system is still in theory salvageable.
 This has potential significance in the management of tipping point phenomena, since it provides a way to quantify and estimate the window of time after a significant environment change during which it is still possible to prevent the system from fully tipping.

-A simple example in biology is given by the relationship between many animal population densities and the per capita growth rate of the population---specifically, the \emph{strong Allee effect} describes how the per capita growth rate of some populations is maximal at some intermediate density and negative at low densities.
-Thus, for a laboratory experiment involving, for example, yeast, one could map the bifurcation diagram of per capita growth rate (the state variable) vs.\ a changing population density (the parameter) by performing regular dilutions on the populations (as done experimentally by Dai \emph{et.\ al} \cite{jgore}).
-Then as the dilution factor is increased, the system passes its \emph{breaking point} at the exact time when the population density decreases beyond the critical point where the instantaneous per capita growth rate is no longer sufficient to maintain the population, and the system begins to crash.
+In particular, the smaller the rate of change $V$ or the curvature of bifurcation $\lambda$ is, the bigger the window of time gets.

-However, \emph{it is still salvageable}, as the point of no return (the time at which the entire population has died off) has not yet been reached.
+In the biology example described in Sec. \ref{sec:non-auton-saddle}, the system is still \emph{salvageable} even it begins to crash after regular dilution, as the point of no return (the time at which the entire population has died off) has not yet been reached.
 Indeed, if the environment change is rapidly reversed by adding a sufficient number of additional yeast cells into the system, then the population can be saved, and the per capita growth rate will recover.
 It is easy to imagine using similar models to track and estimate this time frame of salvageability for phenomena such as collapsing fish stocks due to overfishing.

-With regard to tipping points in climate science, it has been established that tipping points in general can be further classified into several categories.
-In particular, in \cite{ashwin-12}, Ashwin \emph{et.\ al} suggested that critical transitions associated with tipping points can be classified into the following categories: